dhis2/dhis2-releases/releases/2.42/migration-notes.md

 #### Fixing Null Values

-Starting from version v42, NULL value is no longer allowed for the trackedentitytypeid column.
-To proceed with the upgrade, all inconsistencies must be resolved, which involves completely removing any invalid records. ([Delete trackedentity](#deleting-inconsistent-trackedentities))

-##### Deleting inconsistent trackedentities

-The following script can be used to remove all TrackedEntity records with a NULL value in the trackedentitytypeid column.
+Starting from version v42, NULL values are no longer allowed in the trackedentitytypeid column.
+The migration attempted to address the invalid data, but it was unsuccessful.
+Therefore, to proceed with the upgrade the following script can be used to remove all TrackedEntity records with a NULL value in the trackedentitytypeid column.

 ```plsql
 DO $$